jbuehl/solaredge/README.md

 read in real time from one of the RS232, RS485, or ethernet interfaces on a SolarEdge inverter.

 If you wish to pipe data from a pcap file, you may find the following tshark command useful:
-`tshark -r infile.pcap -T fields -e data | ./utilities/unhexlify.py | ./semonitor.py -`
+`tshark -r infile.pcap -T fields -e data | xxd -r -p | ./semonitor.py -`

 Debug messages are sent to the system log, unless the -d option is specified.
 If an error occurs while processing data, the program will log a message and continue unless the -x option is